 - (2) Upon receipt of a determination of exempt amount as provided in subparagraph (1) of this paragraph, the assessor shall determine the pro rata exemption to be credited toward such property by multiplying the tax rate or tax rates for each municipal corporation which levied taxes, or for which taxes were levied, on the appropriate tax roll used for the fiscal year or years during which the transfer occurred times the exempt amount, as determined in subparagraph (1) of this paragraph, times the fraction of each fiscal year or years remaining subsequent to the transfer of title.
-The assessor shall immediately transmit a statement of the pro rata exemption credit due to each municipal corporation which levied taxes or for which taxes were levied on the tax roll used for the fiscal year or years during which the transfer occurred times the fiscal year or years during which the transfer of the pro rata exemption credit due to each municipal corporation which levied taxes or for which taxes were levied on the tax roll used for the fiscal year or years during which the transfer occurred and to the applicant.
+The assessor shall immediately transmit a statement of the pro rata exemption credit due to each municipal corporation which levied taxes or for which taxes were levied on the tax roll used for the fiscal year or years during which the transfer occurred and to the applicant.
 [Added 2-13-96 by Local Law 1-1996] - (3) Each municipal corporation which receives notice of pro rata exemption credits pursuant to this subdivision shall include an appropriation in its budget for the next fiscal year equal to the aggregate amount of such credits to be applied in that fiscal year.
 Where a parcel, the owner of which is entitled to a pro rata exemption credit, is subject to taxation in said next fiscal year, the receiver or collector shall apply the credit to reduce the amount of taxes owed for the parcel in such fiscal year.
 Pro rata exemption credits in excess of the amount of taxes, if any, owed for the parcel shall be paid by the treasurer of a municipal corporation which levies such taxes for or on behalf of the municipal corporation to all owners of property entitled to such credits within thirty days of the expiration of the warrant to collect taxes in said next fiscal year.
 [Added 2-13-96 by Local Law 1-1996] - E. (1) Notwithstanding the provisions of paragraph A of this section, where a person who meets the requirements for an exemption pursuant to this ordinance, purchases property after the taxable status date but prior to the levy of taxes, such person may file an application for an exemption to the assessor within thirty days of the transfer of title to such person.
 The assessor shall make a determination within thirty days after receipt of such application of whether the applicant would qualify for an exemption pursuant to this section on the assessment roll if title had been in the name of the applicant on the taxable status date applicable to such assessment roll.
 The application shall be made on a form prescribed by the state board.
 [Added 2-13-96 by Local Law 1-1996]